smarter-project/smarter-device-manager/README.md

 ## Enabling Access

 A few examples of yaml files are provided that enable the smarter-device-manager to be deployed in a node.
 The file smarter-device-management-pod-<>.yaml deploys a single pod on a node; this setup is useful for testing.
 The file smarter-device-manager-<>.yaml provides a deamonSet configuration that enables pods to be deployed in any node that contains the "smarter-device-manager=enabled" label.
-The following command inserts the daemonSet in Kubernetes. k3s and k8s put the unix sockets for the device plugin in different directories on the node so the \*-k8s.yaml files should be used on Kubernetes and the \*-k3s.yaml should be used on k3s.
+The following command inserts the daemonSet in Kubernetes.
+Use the k8s for k8s/k3s/k0s unless using k3s version lower than 1.18.
+K3s smaller then 1.18 put the unix sockets for the device plugin in different directories on the node so the \*-k3s.yaml files should be used on k3s for those versions.

 ```
 kubectl apply -f smarter-device-manager.yaml